 SECTION 1 Introduction .
 217 Section 1.1 This chapter focuses on ending your membership in our plan .
-217 SECTION 2 When can you end your membership in our plan? .
+217 SECTION 2 When can you end your membership in our plan?
 217 Section 2.1 You can end your membership during the Annual Enrollment Period .
 217 Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period .
 218 Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period .
 218 Section 2.4 Where can you get more information about when you can end your membership? .
 220 SECTION 3 How do you end your membership in our plan?
 220 Section 3.1 Usually, you end your membership by enrolling in another plan .
 220 SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan .
 222 Section 4.1 Until your membership ends, you are still a member of our plan .
-222 SECTION 5 Bright Advantage Assist (HMO) must end your membership ir the plan in certain situations Section 5.1 When must we end your membership in the plan? .
-222 Section 5.2 We cannot ask you to leave our plan for any reason related to your health .
+222 SECTION 5 Bright Advantage Senior Savings (HMO C-SNP) must end you membership in the plan in certain situations Section 5.1 When must we end your membership in the plan? .
+222 Section 5.2 We cannot ask you to leave our plan for any reason related to your health, unless you no longer have a medical condition required for enrollment in Bright Advantage Senior Savings (HMO C-SNP) .
 223 Section 5.3 You have the right to make a complaint if we end your membership in our plan .
-223
+224